TheChristofferWeiss/cursor_projectbase/README.md

 supabase start
 ```

 After starting, Supabase will display your local credentials.
-Update your `.env.local` with local credentials for development:
+Update your `.env.local` with **local** credentials:

 ```bash
 # The 'supabase start' output will show: